13 Intriguing Action Movies Like 'Deadpool'

 Deadpool is a foul-mouthed, violence-loving mercenary who turns into sort of an anti-hero when a scientist experiments on him, leaving him disfigured for life.
 I honestly wasn’t expecting this movie to be any good.
 Perhaps from my low expectations, I ended up liking Deadpool way more than I thought I would.
 I was rooting for the violent, cocky character who had no value for life.
 If you’re like me, there is no doubt that you’ve been looking for more movies like Deadpool.
 Being a big fan, I compiled a list of some films.
 Take a look.

-Thirteen Films Like 'Deadpool'
+Thirteen Movies Like 'Deadpool'

 - Iron Man